Dr Donella J Cobb

 - Using the campus map to locate their room

 Donella's research interests centre around pedagogy and the contested notion of quality teaching.
 In the global context, Donella's research explores the political economy of education and the intersection between critical pedagogy, education in development and international education policy.
 Her current research examines the role of international aid organisations in the globalisation of learner-centred pedagogy.
 Donella serves as the Communications Officer for the Oceania Comparative and International Education Society (OCIES).
+She has worked as an educational consultant for UNICEF, UNESCO, MFAT and NGOs throughout Asia, the Pacific and Africa.

 Within the local context, Donella has worked in collaboration with the Wilf Malcolm Institute of Educational Research (WMIER) to study the development of teacher identity in pre-service teachers.
 Donella's current research in this field explores pre-service teachers in the practicum setting, their transition into early career teachers and the relationship between teacher identity and pedagogy.